Jean-Tinland/simple-bar-server/README.md

 curl http://localhost:7776/<realm>/user-widget/<action>/<id>
 ```

-"id" is the number of the widget displayed in each custom user widget in the settings module (it is based on their order).
+`id` is the number of the widget displayed in each custom user widget in the settings module (it is based on their order).

 Examples: